What’s the Cost of a Custom Closet? Find Your Perfect Storage Solution

 While these broad level cost estimates are a good starting point, you can get more exact by looking at the cost of your custom closet addition per linear square footage.
 This too varies greatly depending on your design and material choices.

-The following cost estimates were curated from Home Depot:
+The following cost estimates were gathered from The Home Depot:

 Wall mount custom closet (attached with a steel rail to wall studs)

-Upgraded color with accessories: $235 per linear foot
+- Upgraded color and accessories: $250 per linear foot

 Floor mount custom closet (attached to the floor using brackets)